cloudemprise/cfn-ovpn-cli/README.md

 ## OpenVPN

+#### Introduction

-[OpenVPN](https://openvpn.net) is a popular open source VPN daemon that is both flexible and relatively easy to setup.
+**cfn-ovpn-cli** installs OpenVPN in a custom configuration from first principles.
+This section touches upon the most important concepts of OpenVPN and how they pertain to this Cloud Appliance.
+Hence, [OpenVPN](https://openvpn.net) is a popular open source VPN daemon that is both flexible and relatively easy to setup.
 It comprises a Multi-Client/Socket-Server architecture that is particularly well suited for small to mid-sized business deployments and is able to pass through NAT gateways and firewalls with easy.

 OpenVPN defines the concept of a control channel and a data channel, both of which are encrypted and authenticated differently but pass over the same protocol link.
 OpenVPN uses a virtual network adapter as an interface between the user-level OpenVPN software and the underlying operating system.